 Welcome to Hearthstone Top Decks Best Hero Class Tier List!
 This list will feature the top classes in the Standard game currently and be periodically updated when new content or changes in the meta occur.

 Best Hearthstone Hero Class Tier List

 Classes are broken down into three tiers: Tier 1, 2, and 3.
-Tier 1 will feature the best classes, these classes have either one top tier deck or multiple high to mid-tier decks.
+Generally, Tier 1 will feature three best classes, these classes have either one top tier deck or multiple high to mid-tier decks.
 Tier 2 will usually feature classes that have a high to mid-tier deck or multiple mid-tier decks.
 Tier 3 contains the worst of the nine classes, these classes will have either one mid-tier deck or none depending on how the meta shakes out.

 Tier 1 Hero Classes